meshStack

 Identity Provider

-In essence, any user attribute that the Identity Provider is capable to provide in a SAML assertion or OIDC token claim can be used as an euid
+meshStack auto-provisions meshUsers from valid, federated login tokens provided by an Enterprise Identity Provider.
+In essence, any user attribute that the Identity Provider is capable to provide in a SAML assertion or OIDC token claim can be used as an euid.
+However, some identity providers only support a restricted set of user attributes.

-Identity Provider | euid attributes supported |
+Identity Providereuid attributes supported

-AD FS | every attribute available via claims mapper |
+AD FSevery attribute available via claims mapper

 For further details, please consult the Identity Provider configuration reference.